 Self Help Guide

-- Reboot your computer into Safe Mode with Networking using
+- Step 2: Reboot into Safe Mode with Networking

 Please start Internet Explorer, and when the program is open, click on the Tools menu and then select Internet Options as shown in the image below.